RedisLabs/redislabs-docs/content/platforms/kubernetes/db-controller.md

 The database controller recognizes the new custom resource and validates the specification.
 If the database specification is valid, the controller combines the values specified in the custom resource with default values and uses the full specification to create the database on the specified Redis Enterprise cluster.
-This allows a user to specify the minimum desired state.
+This lets a user specify the minimum desired state.

 Once the database is created, it is exposed with the same service mechanisms by the service rigger for the Redis Enterprise cluster.
 If the database custom resource is deleted, the database is deleted from the cluster and its services are also deleted.

 ## Database Lifecycle